 Q: How many people have the group helped so far?

 A: Literally thousands.
 Not just job hunters, but also recruiters, talent acquisition people and the like.
 I know that the group plays a part in filling their daily quota.
-Currently, I have 2 major groups which are Call Center People and Call Center People Aspirants (exclusive for newbies and aspiring call center agents)
+Currently, I have 2 major groups which are Call Center People and Call Center People Aspirants (exclusive to newbies and aspiring call center agents)

 Part 2: Tips for Call Center Applicants